Improving React Testing Library Tests

 queries

-One of the powerful advantages of RTL is that with the right queries we can ensure not only that components work as expected, but also that they are accessible.
-So how to figure out, which query is the best?
+One of the powerful advantages of React Testing Library is that with the right queries, we can ensure not only that components work as expected, but also that they are accessible.
+So how do we figure out which query is the best?
 The rule is quite simple - use *ByRole

-queries by default.
-Like most of the rules, it has exceptions since not all HTML elements have a default role.
+Like most rules, it has exceptions since not all HTML elements have a default role.
 The list of default roles for HTML elements can be found at w3.org.

-Let's consider the following form component, adapted from the previous tutorial:
+Let's consider the following form component, adapted from an earlier tutorial:

 jsxexport const Form = ({ saveData }) => { const [state, setState] = useState({ name: "", email: "", password: "", confirmPassword: "", conditionsAccepted: false, }); const onFieldChange = (event) => { let value = event.target.value; if (event.target.type === "checkbox") { value = event.target.checked; } setState({ ...state, [event.target.id]: value }); }; const onSubmit = (event) => { event.preventDefault(); saveData(state); }; return ( <form className="form" onSubmit={onSubmit}> <div className="field"> <label>Name</label> <input id="name" onChange={onFieldChange} placeholder="Enter your name" /> </div> <div className="field"> <label>Email</label> <input type="email" id="email" onChange={onFieldChange} placeholder="Enter your email address" /> </div> <div className="field"> <label>Password</label> <input type="password" id="password" onChange={onFieldChange} placeholder="Password should be at least 8 characters" /> </div> <div className="field"> <label>Confirm password</label> <input type="password" id="confirmPassword" onChange={onFieldChange} placeholder="Enter the password once more" /> </div> <div className="field checkbox"> <input type="checkbox" id="conditions" onChange={onFieldChange} /> <label>I agree to the terms and conditions</label> </div> <button type="submit">Sign up</button> </form> ); };